jdunmire/TLPHnode/datasheets/README.md

 Datasheets
 ==========
 It is not always clear to me whether or not I would have permission to re-distribute datasheets.
-So rather than take the rest, `getdatasheets.sh` will fetch them from the location where they were found.
+So rather than take the risk, `getdatasheets.sh` will fetch them from the location where they were found.